hannbarton/conways-game-of-life/README.md

 ### Tips
 A number of things to keep in mind as you work on the view controller:

-- Be careful with what `this` might be for any given function invocation.
-It is advised that you `console.log(this)` before you try to use it in a new function to ensure it is what you expect it to be.

 - Based on the rules of the game (amount of alive neighbors), cells will change their state.
 They, however, *should not* change their state until _after_ you've computed alive neighbors for all other cells on the board.
 If you switch a cell's state too soon, you will be essentially corrupting the intended next generation for the cells around it.

 - If you set up a horizontal line of 3 alive cells, the next step of this shape would be a vertical line of 3 alive cells.
 Each step should toggle this shape back and forth.
 This shape is known as a ["Blinker"](https://upload.wikimedia.org/wikipedia/commons/9/95/Game_of_life_blinker.gif) and is a very useful shape to test with in order to know if your generations are working correctly.